 Jonas Hanway’s life was full of adventures and good deeds, but he is most remembered as being the first man to carry an umbrella on the streets of London.

-Jonas Hanway was born in Portsmouth, on the south coast of England, and his travels began at age 17 when he was apprenticed to a merchant in Lisbon, Portugal.
+Born in Portsmouth, on the south coast of England, Jonas’ travels began at age 17 when he was apprenticed to a merchant in Portugal.
 Later he returned to London and set up his own business.
 Things began to get interesting, though, in 1743 when, at age 31, he partnered with a textile trader in St. Petersburg, Russia.
 He set out from Russia to Persia (now Iran) on a mission to form new trade alliances.
 He did succeed, but only after a year and a half filled with many harrowing experiences.

 When he returned to England in 1750 at age 38, he became very civic minded and got involved in all sorts of social issues: He founded the Marine Society to recruit and train seamen, was vice president of a children’s home, established a home for “fallen women,” worked toward getting streets paved, and campaigned against using little boys as chimney sweeps.
 For some reason, he was also against tea drinking, and naturalizing Jews.
 He wrote profusely and published many pamphlets.
 But what is Jonas Hanley most remembered for…?
 He carried an umbrella.